-The visual design of the TotalMix Matrix is mainly determined by the architecture of the Babyface Pro system:
+The Matrix' visual design is mainly determined by the architecture of the Babyface Pro system:

 - > Horizontal labels.
 All hardware outputs

 - Vertical labels.
 All hardware inputs.
 Below are all playback channels.

 - > Green 0.0 dB field.
 Standard 1:1 routing

-- Dark grey field with number.
-Shows the current gain value as dB

 - > Blue field.
 This routing is muted

 - Red field.
 Phase 180° (inverted)

+- > Dark grey field.
+No routing.